-By Barb Bartlett.
+By Barb Bartlein.
 Barbara Bartlein, RN, MSW, is the People Pro.
 A workplace cutlure expert, she offers keynote, seminars and consultation to increase teamwork and productivity.
 For more information on her programs and services, please contact Capitol City Speakers Bureau.

 Looking for more serenity and ways to be happier?
 Hoping for better connections with friends and family?
 Try a little compassion.